ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 A congestion control algorithm should reduce its sending rate if experiencing high packet loss.
 Even if a congestion control algorithm can tolerate high loss, many types of short request/response traffic do not want to pay the loss recovery performance penalty induced by high loss rates.

-For example, Experimental evaluation {{BBRv1-Evaluation}} showed that this problem happened with the first version of the BBR algorithm {{BBRv1-draft}}
+The first version of the BBR algorithm {{BBRv1-draft}} failed this requirement.
-when multiple BBRv1 flows share a bottleneck and the buffer size was less than roughly one and a half BDP.
-Further versions of BBR {{BBR-draft}}
+Experimental evaluation {{BBRv1-Evaluation}} showed that it caused a sustained rate of when multiple BBRv1 flows share a bottleneck and the buffer size was less than roughly one and a half BDP.
+This kind of behavior needed to be fixed, and indeed further versions of BBR {{BBR-draft}}
 fixed this issue.

-This requirement does not imply that the algorithm should react to packet losses in exactly the same way as the classic congestion control algorithm {{!RFC5681}}
+This requirement does not imply that the algorithm should react to packet losses in exactly the same way as the classic congestion control algorithm {{!RFC5681}}.

 ### Fairness within the Proposed Congestion Control Algorithm